I Walk With Pride

-*People following the WW plan can expect to lose up to two pounds per week.
-Sarah lost 45 lb on a prior WW program and SmartPoints®.
+*People following the WW program can expect to lose 1-2 pounds/week.
+Sarah lost weight on a prior program and is continuing on WeightWatchers.

 “It took me a year of rehab to learn how to walk again.
 My walking may not be ‘normal,’ but it’s a gift to be healthy and active.”

 One day four years ago, I woke up in the hospital with a buzz cut.
 I looked in the mirror and all I saw was Demi Moore in G.I.
 Jane.
 Then my family pieced together the past year for me: I had been in a severe car accident; I was in a coma for a little more than two months; the doctors had given me a 2 percent chance of living; I’d had approximately 15 surgeries.
 And I would have to learn how to walk all over again.

 I felt like a toddler, and my doctors even questioned whether I’d be able to do it at all.
 When I was going from the wheelchair to the walker, I was terrified.
 It seemed like an insurmountable task to go from sitting to standing.

 When I went out, any time that people actually looked my way—when I didn’t feel invisible—the expression on their faces said it all: “What’s wrong with her?
 Why is she in a wheelchair, why is she using a walker?”
 I didn’t feel that I could compare with my gorgeous friends anymore.
 I was on an island on my own.

 As I slowly began walking, I found that my knees were still in so much pain.
 That’s because I had gained 60 pounds through this ordeal.
 I started to look within.
 I used to be so hard on myself in high school: Why?
 Why did I hate my thighs?
 Why did I hate my abdomen?
 Why didn’t I appreciate my body and what it could do before?